nikola-spasojevic/Job_Title_Recommender/README.md

 	# This is used to predict the next possible words based on training data# This is only useful for single words, since BoW does not account for context of previous text
 	# This being MLE, the model returns a single word's relative frequency as its score.
 	# print(lm.unmasked_score('java')) P('java')

+Predict the probability of an equivalence class using its relative frequency in the training data:
+– C(x) = count of x in training, N = number of training instances ● Problems with MLE:
+– Underestimates the probability for unseen data: C (x)=0 ● Maybe we just didn't have enough training data
+– Overestimates the probability for rare data: C (x)=1 ● Estimates based on one training sample are unreliable – Solution: smoothing